Hit the trails

 Explore the Champlain Area Trails system

 One of the gems of the central Champlain Valley is the scenic Champlain Area Trails or CATS, as it is affectionately known.
 CATS features 87 trails totaling over 200 miles of easy-to-moderate paths for nature lovers, hikers, bird watchers, cross-country skiers, and snowshoers to explore along the Adirondack Coast.
+Hikers, birders, and walkers love CATS trails for the quiet solitude they offer, and opportunities to take the trail less traveled.
 Find the trail map here.

 Take to the hills — or the peaks!